· Lincoln J Bicalho · Development · 20 min read

 provider.GetRequiredService<CustomAuthStateProvider>());

-// Add Blazor services
+// STEP 3: Add Blazor services with all render modes

 builder.Services.AddRazorComponents()